LorenJAnderson/bsuite-applications/writeup/post.md

 ...

 ### 0.1 Background
-The current state of reinforcement learning (RL) theory notably lags progress in practice, especially in non-trivial problems.
-There are examples of programs learning to play Go from scratch at the level past a professional (cite), learning to navigate diverse video games from raw pixels (cite), and (robotics example).
-While these algorithms have some foundational roots in theory (gradient descent, TD learning, Q-learning watkins?(cite convergence)), the authors point out a fact quite apparent to practitioners in the field: "The current theory of deep RL is still in its infancy" (cite).
-Such theory is prized, since a strong theory can help provide insight and direction for improving known algorithms, while providing hints of where to focus new research.
+The current state of reinforcement learning (RL) theory notably lags progress in practice, especially in challenging problems.
+There are examples of deep reinforcement learning (DRL) agents learning to play Go from scratch at the professional level ([Silver et al., 2016](https://www.nature.com/articles/nature16961)), learning to navigate diverse video games from raw pixels ([Mnih et al., 2015](https://www.nature.com/articles/nature14236)), and learning to manipulate objects with robotic hands ([Andrychowicz et al., 2020](https://journals.sagepub.com/doi/10.1177/0278364919887447)).
+While these algorithms have some foundational roots in theory, including gradient descent ([Bottou, 2010](https://link.springer.com/chapter/10.1007/978-3-7908-2604-3_16)), TD learning ([Sutton, 1988](https://link.springer.com/article/10.1007/BF00115009)), and Q-learning ([Watkins, 1992](https://link.springer.com/article/10.1007/BF00992698)), the authors of *bsuite* point out that, "The current theory of deep reinforcement learning is still in its infancy" ([Osband et al., 2020](https://iclr.cc/virtual_2020/poster_rygf-kSYwH.html)).
+A strong theory is prized since it can help provide insight and direction for improving known algorithms, while hinting at future research directions.

-Fortunately, deep learning can provide a blueprint of the interaction between theoretical and practical improvements.
-During the 'neural network winter', deep learning techniques were disregarded in favor of more theoretically sound convex loss methods.
-It was only until the creation of benchmark problems mainly for image recognition where deep learning methods proved more powerful that deep learning became a mainline focus of research.
-Consequently, a renewed interested in deep learning theory followed shortly after, bolstered by the wealth of applied research.
-Due to the lack of theory in RL, one possible avenue is to follow such blueprint and create well-defined and vetted benchmarks for the understanding of RL algorithms.
+Fortunately, the plain deep learning (DL) provides a blueprint of the interaction between theoretical and practical improvements.
+During the 'neural network winter', deep learning techniques were disregarded in favor of more theoretically sound convex loss methods ([Cortes & Vapnik, 1995](https://link.springer.com/article/10.1007/BF00994018)), even though the main ideas and successful demonstrations existed many years previously.
+It was only until the creation of benchmark problems mainly for image recognition ([Krizhevsky et al., 2012](https://papers.nips.cc/paper/2012/hash/c399862d3b9d6b76c8436e924a68c45b-Abstract.html)) when deep learning methods proved more powerful that deep learning earned the research spotlight.
+Consequently, a renewed interested in deep learning theory followed shortly after ([Kawaguchi, 2016](https://proceedings.neurips.cc/paper/2016/hash/f2fc990265c712c49d51a18a32b39f0c-Abstract.html); [Bartlett et al., 2017](https://proceedings.neurips.cc/paper/2017/hash/b22b257ad0519d4500539da3c8bcf4dd-Abstract.html); [Belkin et al., 2019](https://www.pnas.org/doi/abs/10.1073/pnas.1903070116)), bolstered by the considerable wealth of applied research.
+Due to the lack of theory in DRL and the proximity of the DL and DRL research fields, <span style="color: red;">one possible avenue is to follow the blueprint laid out by deep learning reserach and create well-defined and vetted benchmarks for the understanding of DRL algorithms</span>.

-To this end, the trend of RL benchmarks has been to increase in complexity and perhaps publicity of the problem.
-The earliest such benchmarks were simple MDPs that took non-trivial algorithms to solve, such as Cartpole (cite) and MountainCar (cite).
-Other environments proved to be more diagnostic by directly testing characteristics such as exploration (Riverswim) and temporal abstraction (Taxi).
-More modern environments have usually proved somewhat difficult (e.g. not achieve perfect play) for humans such as the Atari Learning Environment (ALE cite) and board games such as Go (cite).
-The corresponding achievements were highly publicized due to the superhuman performance of the algorithms, prompting superhuman performance to be a benchmark threshold in its own light.
+To this end, the trend of RL benchmarks has been an increase in overall complexity and perhaps the publicity potential.
+The earliest such benchmarks were simple MDPs that served as basic testbeds with fairly obvious solutions, such as Cartpole ([Barto et al., 1983](https://ieeexplore.ieee.org/abstract/document/6313077)) and MountainCar ([Moore, 1990](https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-209.html)).
+Other environments proved to be more diagnostic by directly testing characteristics such as RiverSwim ([Strehl & Littman, 2008](https://www.sciencedirect.com/science/article/pii/S0022000008000767)) for exploration and Taxi ([Dietterich, 2000](https://www.jair.org/index.php/jair/article/view/10266)) for temporal abstraction.
+More modern environments such as the ATARI Learning Environment ([Bellemare et al., 2013](https://www.jair.org/index.php/jair/article/view/10819)) and board games such as Chess, Go, and Shogi ([Silver et al., 2019](https://www.science.org/doi/abs/10.1126/science.aar6404)) prove difficult for humans, with even the best humans unable to achieve perfect play.
+The corresponding achievements were highly publicized ([Silver et al., 2016](https://www.nature.com/articles/nature16961); [Mnih et al., 2015](https://www.nature.com/articles/nature14236)) due to the superhuman performance of the agents, vaulting superhuman performance to be a standard benchmark on arbitrary environments in its own light.

 ### 0.2 BSuite Summary